 MDM implementation demands a long-term vision, effective technical infrastructure for collaboration, and organizational preparedness.
 It would be best if you did the necessary groundwork to clearly define steps and ensure enterprise acceptance with cost management goals.
 Here are few tips you should consider to overcoming the probable hurdles.

-- Set budget for the MDM implementation program
+- Set budget for the master data management implementation program.

 Selection Criteria for Master Data Management Platform